HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 Follow the steps to add SSO in Iris.

 1. Create a login page in Iris and add the following code in form init.
 Ensure the Iris is connected to the Foundry application which contains the SSO configurations.
-For more information on how to create an application, refer to [Volt MX Iris setup and configuration](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/voltmxIrisFundamentals.html){target="_blank"}.
+For more information on how to create an application, refer to [Getting started with Iris](https://opensource.hcltechsw.com/volt-mx-docs/95/docs/documentation/Iris/iris_tutorials/Content/Module/getting_started_iris.html){target="_blank"}.

     ```
       if(!VMXFoundry) return;